 Although careers in the world of engineering can be extremely rewarding, the cost of a degree at a four-year institution and the time commitment involved in pursuing a bachelor’s degree are major obstacles for some.

-A student attending PTC can expect to pay about half the tuition they’d owe at a four-year university, and the college offers day and evening classes to help students schedule their course work around existing responsibilities.
+A student attending PTC can expect to pay about half the tuition they’d owe at a four-year university.
+The college offers day and evening classes to help students schedule their coursework around existing responsibilities.
 To further offset the cost of attendance, PTC offers exemption credits toward an associate degree to high school students who’ve completed Project Lead the Way credits.

 For many students, the wide variety of options designed to increase the program’s accessibility make PTC a perfect fit.

 As with any career, higher levels of education open up additional options for graduates.
-Warner explains that the program now makes several seamless transfer options available to students who wish to pursue bachelor’s degrees in engineering after graduation.
+According to Warner, the program now makes several seamless transfer options available to students who wish to pursue bachelor’s degrees in engineering after graduation.
 Transfer agreements are in place with USC Columbia, USC Upstate and South Carolina State University.
-The South Carolina State bachelor’s degree can be completed entirely on the PTC Greenwood campus.